MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/nbllso/ns-nbllso-ndis_tcp_large_send_offload_net_buffer_list_info.md

 ### -field LsoV1Transmit.MSS

-The maximum segment size (MSS), in bytes, for each packet after segmentaion.
+The maximum segment size (MSS), in bytes, for each packet after segmentation.
 The TCP/IP
         transport writes this value before passing a large TCP packet to a miniport driver for segmentation.
         The size of TCP payload in each transmitted segment must not exceed this value.